techidaily/site-win11-tips/source/_posts/insights-into-windows-patch-identification.md

  Quality updates are generally categorized into four types; B, C, D, and out-of-band.
 Here is what every type does:

-* B updates - These are released on every second Tuesday of the month, known as[Patch Tuesday](https://www.makeuseof.com/everything-you-need-to-know-about-patch-tuesday/) .
+* B updates - These are released on every second Tuesday of the month, known as [Patch Tuesday](https://www.makeuseof.com/everything-you-need-to-know-about-patch-tuesday/) .
 They contain security updates and critical bug fixes.
 * C updates - They are released in the third week of each month and typically include non-critical improvements.
 This may include fixes for a bug that is not a threat to the security of your system.
 * D updates - These are optional updates that are released in the fourth week of every month.
 They are typically used by Microsoft to receive feedback from the users on upcoming updates.
 * Out-of-band updates - These are emergency updates that do not follow a strict release schedule.
 They are released when a critical problem is discovered that needs to be fixed as soon as possible.